 Before you send any more “unsolicited spam email,” your focus should be on finding sites that are not soliciting guest posts.
 Chances are great that the query you used to scrape the SERPs is being used by at least a couple of other people exploiting the same opportunities.
 But you know what?
 The best opportunities will be the ones not advertised.
 Start at the top by finding the types of content that interest influencers and your traffic.

 Need some help with that?
-Try some really targeted outreach or Buzzsumo?
+Try some really targeted off-page SEO campaigns or Buzzsumo?
 Take a step back from what guest blog posting has become and return to the way it used to be – contributing your top-notch content to high quality sites.
 The key to take your guest posting to the best form is getting to know influencers well enough so they will vouch for you and post on their site.

 If you’d like to read other great opinions on the guest blogging debacle, head over to Jon Cooper’s What To Do After the Guest Blogging Apocalypse post or Jerod Morris’s Matt Cutts Declares Guest Blogging ‘Done’ … Are We All Screwed?.
 The general consensus is: do more than just guest blogging and focus on quality.
 You keep those in mind, and you’re as golden as anything Midas ever touched.